Forthoney/jinmori/README.md

 but have a fork which is compatible
 - [smlfmt](https://github.com/Forthoney/smlfmt)
 - [sml-uri](https://github.com/Forthoney/sml-uri)

+### Publishing your own forks
+A Jinmori package must contain a `Jinmori.json` at the root of the directory.
+If it is meant to also compile into a binary, it should also have a `src/<projectname>.mlb` which is what the compiler uses as the entry point to compilation.

+For others to be able to access your package to download via jinmori, you **must** tag your package with a tag name that follows semantic versioning conventions - v0.1.0, v1.2.3, etc.

 ## Planned features
 Jinmori currently only supports using the latest commit of a repo.